MartinKassar/Student-Backend/README.md

 }
 ```

-* **PUT** -users
+* **PUT** -students
 ```
-// In this example you should change the _id ( "localhost:3000/users/ThisIsWhereYouChange_id" ) and what ever you want to CHANGE in the object, this will overwrite the WHOLE object if the object does not exist it will create a new object with unique _id that you send with it
+// In this example you should change the _id ( "localhost:3000/students/ThisIsWhereYouChange_id" ) and what ever you want to CHANGE in the object, this will overwrite the WHOLE object if the object does not exist it will create a new object with unique _id that you send with it

 //request

-curl -X PUT "localhost:3000/users/5cebd8b60f81ca2b9158e8be" -H "accept: application/json" -H "Content-Type: application/json" -d '
+curl -X PUT "localhost:3000/students/5cebd8b60f81ca2b9158e8be" -H "accept: application/json" -H "Content-Type: application/json" -d '
 {
-  "user":{
+  "student":{
-    "userName":"ök",
+    "studentName":"ök",
     "email":"öö@gmail.com",
     "name":{
       "firstName":"aaaaa",